Code-Institute-Submissions/self-isolation-watch/testing.md

 ![user lands on homepage](/testing/usability/home(13).png)
 - here i have added a div with class 'alert' around the if statement which actions the feedback text, letting the user know that their search item was unmatched and what they should do next.
 I checked its accessibility too and found no issues with style.

+- *If user clicks on the link to add the symptom, they are redirected to the login page.*

+- *If user is already logged in and clicks this same button, they are redirected to the add add symptom form*

 ![user lands on homepage](/testing/usability/home(6).png) user resets and scrolls down to find the list of added symptoms.